krisna31/krisna31/README.md

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [MyPortfolio](http://krisna31.github.io)
 * ✉️  You can contact me at [krisnaaaputraaa@gmail.com](mailto:krisnaaaputraaa@gmail.com )
-* 🧠  I'm learning React and Kotlin
+* 🧠  I'm learning React and Flutter
 * 🤝  I'm open to collaborating on Open Source Project

 ### Skills